aa3025/photogallery/README.md

 ---

-Created with the help of Google Gemini 2.5 Flash (it was a struggle :)
+Initially created with the help of Google Gemini 2.5 Flash (it was a struggle :) and improved using GitHub CoPilot (way easier).